rsm-hcd/hcd-javascript/packages/javascript-react/README.md

 ## Peer dependencies

-This package wraps several external packages for our own configuration and ease of use, such as `axios`, `i18next`, `react-router-dom`, etc. These will need to be installed alongside this package, even if you do not plan on leveraging features that rely on them.
+This package wraps several external packages for our own configuration and ease of use, such as `axios`, `i18next`, etc. These will need to be installed alongside this package, even if you do not plan on leveraging features that rely on them.